-The Electrical Technology program consists of 1200 hours of instruction (74 quarter credit hours) in Connecticut and 1325 hours of instruction (75 quarter credit hours) in Massachusetts and is available in two schedules.
+The Electrical Technology program consists of 1200 hours of instruction (74 quarter credit hours).
 Both the Day and Evening sessions require twelve months for completion on the basis of approximately 22-27 hours of instruction per week.
 All terms of the program are independent, thus the sequence in which they are offered to students may vary.
-However, the Electrical Program in Massachusetts has a first term prerequisite.
 The Institute employs a grading system based on one hundred percent.
 In the Electrical Technology program, these percentages are:

-75 to 79 (2.0-2.7) - Satisfactory; Below 75 (0) - Failure.
-This program is currently taught residentially (all classes and labs on campus) in CT and MA, and, in CT only, in a Hybrid format (lecture material on-line and hands-on skills on-campus).
-As part of their materials, students receive a device which is fully compatible with the Learning
+90 to 100 (3.5-4.0) - Excellent; 80 to 89 (2.75-3.45) - Good; 75 to 79 (2.0-2.7) - Satisfactory; Below 75 (0) - Failure.

+This program is currently taught residentially (all classes and labs on campus) in MA, and, in CT only, in a Blended format (lecture material on-line and hands-on skills on-campus).
+As part of their materials, students receive a device which is fully compatible with the Learning Management System (LMS) used in both delivery methods.
+Veterans' Benefits are only available for the residential version of this program.